pinkstackbarbieX/AI-Productivity-Assistant/README.md

 # Aria — AI Workplace Productivity Assistant

+# AI Workplace Productivity Assistant

+## Project Overview

+**AI Workplace Productivity Assistant** is an AI-powered workplace productivity web application that brings multiple workplace tasks into one streamlined workspace.

+The application uses an interface with a central workspace and sidebar navigation, allowing users to easily switch between different AI productivity tasks.

+## Features

+* Smart Email Generator
+* Email Threads
+* Meeting Summarizer
+* AI Task Planner
+* AI Research Assistant
+* AI Workplace Chat
+* Editable AI-generated outputs
+* Responsive design
+* Responsible AI disclaimer
+* Modern dashboard interface
+* Sidebar task navigation

+## Tools Used

+* **Lovable** - Application design and development
+* **Lovable Cloud** - Cloud and backend functionality
+* **AI Integration** - Powers the AI productivity features
+* **GitHub** - Source code management and version control

+## Setup Instructions

+No installation is required to use the published web application.

+1. Open the **AI Workplace Productivity Assistant** website.
+2. The application opens directly to the main workspace.
+3. Select a task from the sidebar.
+4. Enter the required information.
+5. Submit the request to generate an AI response.
+6. Review and edit the generated output.
+7. Copy or use the completed result.

+General productivity features can be used without creating an account.

+Authentication is only required when a feature needs access to a user's email account, such as retrieving or sending real emails.

+## Team Members

+**Individual Project**

+* **Developer:** Siyahluma Mihlali Kobese

+**Team Project, if applicable**

+* Siyahluma Mihlali Kobese - Developer

 Aria is a calm, pastel-pink and burgundy workspace that helps knowledge workers get through the
 day: summarise long threads, pull out action items, draft and retune email, build meeting agendas, prioritise tasks, write status updates and protect focus time.